Sources¶

 POST and PUT requests:

-Some APIs require POST or PUT to retrieve data — for example, query APIs that accept filter parameters as a JSON body.
+Some APIs require POST or PUT to retrieve data, for example query APIs that accept filter parameters as a JSON body.
 Use the method and body arguments.

-For multi-line JSON bodies, use dollar-quoting ($$...$$) — no escaping needed:
+For multi-line JSON bodies, use dollar-quoting ($$...$$), which avoids the need for escaping:

 ```sql -- POST with a JSON body (dollar-quoting avoids escaping issues) CREATE SOURCE USING http WITH ( url = 'https://api.example.com/data/query', method = 'POST', body = $\({ "filters": {"state": "MN", "type": "Lake"}, "format": "csv" }\)$, headers = 'Content-Type: application/json